atooms-mirror/postprocessing/docs/index.rst

 Setup
 ~~~~~

-We start with a few imports and plot customizations.
+We start with a few imports.
 We will read a trajectory file in XYZ format, so we also load the ``TrajectoryXYZ`` class from ``atooms``.

 .. code:: python